 Who Did Jesus Die For?

-We have seen from previous Learning Activities that a person can become a Christian, that is he can have Christ who is eternal life come and live within him, by believing in Jesus Christ.
-There are some people who refuse to believe this to be possible for any number of reasons or belief such as:
+We have seen from previous Learning Activities that a person can become a Christian, that is s/he can have Christ who is eternal life come and live within them, by believing in Jesus Christ.
+There are some people who refuse to believe this to be possible for any number of reasons such as:

 My past life has been so terrible that God could not possibly love me enough to die for me!